compsocialscience/summer-institute/2022/howard-mathematica/in-the-news.md

 <br />

 ---
+<u>BLOG: SICSS-Howard/Mathematica Alumni Receive Inaugural Excellence in Computational Social Science Research Awards</u>
+<br><font color="grey"><font size="2">May 17, 2022</font></font>
+<br><i><font size = "2">Support from SICSS-Howard/Mathematica did not end when the summer institute ended.
+Check these amazing projects and meet these fantastic awardees of Computational Social Science Research Award in this final blog of the SICSS-Howard/Mathematica 2021 Sage Methodspace blogs series, written by Naniette H. Coleman, the founder and lead organizer of SICSS-Howard/Mathematica, and Kristina Hiraishi, event assistant.</font></i>
+<br><font size = "1">(Posted by <a href="https://www.methodspace.com/blog/sicss-howardmathematica-alumni-receive-inaugural-excellence-in-computational-social-science-research-awards">Sage Methodspace</a>)</font>

 <u>SICSS-Howard/Mathematica <i>free</i> two-week institute</u>
 <br><font color="grey"><font size="2">Mar 21, 2022</font></font>
 <br><i><font size = "2">From June 18th to July 1st, 2022, Howard University and Mathematica will once again partner on the only Summer Institute in Computational Social Science (SICSS) at a Historically Black College and University.</font></i>